douglasgreen/outlines/computing/data_science/xml.md

 2.  **XML Digital Signatures:**

     -   **Purpose:** XML Digital Signatures ensure the integrity and authenticity of XML data.
 They allow the recipient of the data to verify that it has not been altered in transit and to authenticate the identity of the sender.
-    -   **Process:** A digital signature is created by generating a hash of the XML data and then encrypting the hash with the sender\'s private key.
-The recipient can then decrypt the hash with the sender\'s public key and compare it to a hash they generate themselves.
+    -   **Process:** A digital signature is created by generating a hash of the XML data and then encrypting the hash with the sender's private key.
+The recipient can then decrypt the hash with the sender's public key and compare it to a hash they generate themselves.
-    -   **Implementation:** The `<Signature>` element in an XML document is used to contain the digital signature, referencing the signed data, the signature value, and information about the signature\'s key and algorithm.
+    -   **Implementation:** The `<Signature>` element in an XML document is used to contain the digital signature, referencing the signed data, the signature value, and information about the signature's key and algorithm.

 ##### XML Security Standards

 1.  **XML Signature (XMLDSig):**

     -   **Overview:** XML Signature is a standard that defines how to sign XML documents and data.
-It\'s a joint recommendation by the World Wide Web Consortium (W3C) and the Internet Engineering Task Force (IETF).
+It's a joint recommendation by the World Wide Web Consortium (W3C) and the Internet Engineering Task Force (IETF).
     -   **Use Cases:** XMLDSig is widely used in scenarios like securing web services transactions, signing RSS/Atom feeds, and authenticating data in business-to-business (B2B) communication.

 2.  **XML Encryption:**

     -   **Overview:** This standard specifies a process for encrypting data within an XML document and representing the result in XML.
-    -   **Use Cases:** It\'s used in applications where sensitive data needs to be protected, such as in healthcare data exchange, financial transactions, and secure message delivery.
+    -   **Use Cases:** It's used in applications where sensitive data needs to be protected, such as in healthcare data exchange, financial transactions, and secure message delivery.

 3.  **SAML (Security Assertion Markup Language):**